• Skip to primary navigation

 Finnish college is open for European Union-born applicants.
 Starting in 2017, however, foreign undergraduate students wanting to receive degrees in English can pay at least EUR 1,500 a year (approximately $1,776 a year), while certain colleges can charge even more based on the degree and study program.

-However, doctoral students — regardless of their country — as well as those doing their studies in Finnish or Swedish, also don’t pay tuition.
+However, doctoral students — regardless of their country — and those studying in Finnish or Swedish, also don’t pay tuition.
 It also plans to provide grants and financial support to foreign students of outstanding academic backgrounds.

 Top 10 Public Universities in Finland